Posts about untimely currents

 Retreating into one’s mind and bubble, characteristic of both the 20th-century cynicism and the 21th-century zen neo-cynicism, will not save us; it will add to the destruction even if passively, by merely failing to act up against it.
 Retreating into smaller lives, moreover, is a privilege of those exactly who can nevertheless consume the world and inherit a better part of a still unjust distribution of the consequences of the environmental mutation.
 It means the evasion of our political prerogative, that is, our inevitably collective problem.

 Retreat is a psychologization, neatly in line with the impoverished metaphysics of sorting things out in no more than two categories of being, psyche and world, culture and nature.
 It might make the greater world a little better, or a little less worse.
-But it does not compensate for the necessity to reclaim–a reclamation that will not be easy in any regard, considering that we are occupied with so many bad habits.
+But it does not compensate for the necessity to reclaim–a reclamation that will not be easy in any regard, considering that we are occupied with so many bad habits that invite us to close our eyes, or which is the same, to stay positive!
 We will have to work this out later, since this is an expansive topic.
 My focus here is on the subtle but crucial difference between cynical retreat, which is proliferating, and reclamation, its necessity.
-Most crucially we should dare to suspect cynicism in positive talk and as inconsequential–that is, merely psychological–attitude, if want to begin distinguishing problems from solutions at all.
+Most crucially we should dare to suspect cynicism in positive talk and as inconsequential–that is, merely psychological–attitude, if we want to begin distinguishing problems from solutions at all.

 I should say more on my meaning of psychologization.
-I mean by it examples such as promotion of psychological techniques, e.g. mindfulness meditation (which increasingly tends to desensitize than to sensitize to experience and experience of thought in particular), psychotherapeutic internalization of response to oppressive conditions, gaslighting and propaganda techniques, catering to mere images of facts, or more radically the fundamental confusion between information (the response to which is “OK”, meaning correctly received) and knowledge (the response to which is substantive and differential).
-I also mean the reduction to “opinion” of plain facts (not scientific facts; see H. Arendt’s Truth and Politics), expansion of the marketing and communication dispositifs that create mere images forming curtains between insides and outsides, etcetera.
+I mean by it examples such as promotion of psychological techniques, e.g. mindfulness meditation (which increasingly tends to desensitize than to sensitize to experience and experience of thought in particular), psychotherapeutic internalization of response to oppressive conditions, gaslighting and propaganda techniques, catering to mere images of facts, or more radically the fundamental confusion between information (the response to which is “OK”, meaning “correctly received” and nothing else) and knowledge (the response to which is substantive and differential).
+I also mean the reduction to “opinion” of plain facts (not scientific facts; see H. Arendt’s Truth and Politics), expansion of the marketing and communication dispositifs that create mere images forming curtains between insides and outsides, helping us in the way of abandoning.

 To understand, but also to modify the new cultures of coping, its neo-cynical variety, we should respond to the demand of de-psychologization and prevent falling back into nature-culture and mind-world dualisms. psychologization of human response to material exploitation has, in the end, exacerbated our condition.

-The same holds for business talk.
+The same holds for business talk and professional relations.
 In its positivity we should learn to detect and name what it lays waste in silent darkness–both in its downtrodden back offices, its displaced sights of production, as well as the landscapes that it empties out.
-This is necessary because the prerogative of optimism and the entrepreneurial and networking etiquette of always being upbeat has become part of the problem.
+This is necessary because the prerogative of optimism and the entrepreneurial and networking etiquette of “always being upbeat” has become part of the problem.
+Without a downbeat, the music will not continue.
 We don’t want to find ourselves remaining positive within an ever-shrinking area of life and experience.
+Better to be negative in the forest than to be positive inside a prison cell.

 We should dare to be integral and address the difficult silence.
 We have to become able to recall what we previously had given up personally and collectively, or in reverse, what landscapes have left us hopeless and are in need of our care.
 And thereby we can sense, again, what regions of existence are calling for our concern and care.
 And not only that, there might be a reward waiting for us: the experience that, yes, the world is more spacious than our enclosed and colonized psyches and lives, a world that can prove yet again that it is accommodating and inhabitable.